 7: Aston Martin DB4 Series IV Vantage Convertible – $1.85 million

 One of the few remaining members of a set of nine original DB4 Series IV convertibles, this particular model was first owned by actor Sir Peter Ustinov.
 The model has been sought after by countless enthusiasts of open-air motoring for years, with one such piece which carried an opaque history and eventually surfaced in 2015 at the Bonhams-led Aston Martin Works Sale, where it was snapped up for the tidy sum of £1,513,500.
+Not the costliest Aston Martin ever sold, but still one of the most expensive Aston Martin models overall.

 One of only nine original Series IV models, this DB4 was first owned by Academy-Award-Winning actor, Peter Ustinov.
 Of all the cars on this list, this is the one that best encapsulates Hollywood.
 With the wire spokes, convertible roof, and tornado hub caps that would later become staples of the classic car scene in Los Angeles, and with the Italian ‘Superleggera’-style bodywork that combines light cladding with a durable steel skeleton, the glamour of this car somehow pervades both Europe and America.